mlmaster1995/chris-service-portfolio/Backend-Service-Jenkins-Pipeline/README.md

-# Backend Service Jenkins CI/CI Pipeline
+# Backend Service Jenkins CI/CD Pipeline
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## About The Project
-This is a Jeknins pipeline setup to automate the process of project test & build & deploy for all the backend service in this portfolio.
-All the ```backend services``` I created will use this pipeline to run end-to-end test in the personal free-tire aws account, typically in ```AWS EKS```.
-This is a ```live and ongoing``` project including both ```manual commands``` and ```python script``` for automation.
-On top of the Jenkins pipline, it also includes all setup for ```k8s``` environment.
-I will continously contribute to this repo, and demonestrate my skills and capability in backend.
+This project is to build a CI/CD pipeline with ```Jenkins``` deploying to ```AWS EKS``` in my ```free tire AWS account```.
+This stack is majorly used to deploy & test all the backend services I created in this portfolio.
+I will continue to update this repo to add more components as this portfolio grows!

 ## Built With
 * [Jenkins](https://www.jenkins.io/)